 *Automated search based on player first/last name, college team name, football, 3 loading panels, click video to view in full size on this page, watch or fast forward one full video, or open player with red arrow to choose more cuts at the bottom of the big video screen.
 Click "I'm done watching this" blue link at the top of video to close screen.
 If available/HQ changes video quality.

-08/06/14 - WR Mike Wallace was limited in Wednesday's practice and would likely be questionable if there was an official injury report for Friday's game.
+12/04/14 - WR Mike Wallace (chest) was limited in practice but should be OK for the Ravens game.